mattpallissard/samples/notes/monitoring_observability.rst

 dynamic instrumentation lets you get answers to ad-hoc questions that can live in deeper layers of the stack.
 It gives you the ability to change the stack, coaxing it to emit the data that you need to debug.
+The stack above and below you may be abstracted away, but you should be able to get information out of the layer your operating on that allows you to reason about the ones above or below you.

 * Runtime instrumentation, this could be something like valgrind or gdb.
 * compiler assisted, clangs memory santizer